timwaters/mapwarper/README_API.md

 ```
 **Response**

-The response will be in the following format.
+The JSON response will be in the following format.
 ```
 {{{
 {"stat": "ok",